freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-052.md

 ## Description
 <section id='description'>

-You can give your menu some space between the content and the sides with various `padding` properties.
+Something does not look right.
+You added the correct `class` attribute value to the `p` element with `Donunt` as its text, but you have not defined a selector for it.

-Give the `menu` class a `padding-left` and a `padding-right` with the same value `20px`.
+Since the `flavor` class selector already has the properties you want, just add the `dessert` class name to it.

 </section>